course registration degree planning

 Student Registration period notice in student planning

-For additional support with course registration, view the additional FAQs below or contact the Office of Student Success.
+For additional support with course registration, view the additional FAQs below or contact the Office of Student Success and Academic Enrichment.

 If Student Planning isn’t letting you register, don’t worry—it will display an error message explaining why.
 Common reasons include: